Physiotherapist Competency Exam (PCE)

 Once you pass the written component of the exam you may apply to CPM to become registered as an Exam Candidate.
 Your registration will allow you to work under supervision.

-PART 2: Clinical Component (Physiotherapy National Exam)
+Clinical Component (Physiotherapy National Exam)

 This clinical exam tests your physiotherapy knowledge, skills and abilities, including your communication skills and professional behaviour.
 Examiners will observe you as you solve clinical problems.